For HEFCE funding purposes, we define this as the period between 1 August of one year to 31 July of the next.

 The Higher Education Funding Council for England (HEFCE), the Scottish Funding Council (SFC), and the Higher Education Funding Council for Wales (HEFCW) comprise the funding councils for higher education in the UK.
 There is no funding council for Northern Ireland, where HEIs are funded directly by the Department of Employment and Learning, Northern Ireland (DELNI).

 Further education is for people over compulsory school age (currently 16 in England) which does not take place in a secondary school.
-It may be in a sixth-form college, a further education college or a higher education institution.
 Further education courses are generally up to the standard of GCE A-level or NVQ Level 3.

 The council, board of governors or other body ultimately responsible for the affairs of a provider.
 For HEIs, this will often contain a large number of 'lay members' who are not from within the higher education sector and give their time voluntarily.